marczellm/tkpf/readme.md

 Main features are:

-- Declarative view hierarchy and layout in XML
+- Declarative view hierarchy and layout in XML or YAML
 - One-way and two-way data binding
 - Componentization support